Skip to main content

 Many activities within the manufacturing environment involve repeated cycles of specific movements, such as on assembly lines.
 Quality and productivity depend heavily on how closely a human worker or a robot follows the right steps to create a quality product, on time and within budget.

 Any deviation can have significant and cumulative adverse effects, including poor-quality products and inefficient operations that can result in any number of negative impacts, from increased costs to a drop in a company’s brand reputation.
-Therefore, it’s crucial to continuously monitor and analyze these activities to identify anomalies — a task that LiDAR is tailor-made to accomplish.
+Therefore, it’s crucial to continuously monitor and analyze these activities to identify anomalies.
+This is made possible by 3D LiDAR technology, which is instrumental in achieving and sustaining peak performance in the realm of smart manufacturing.

 The pharmaceutical industry faces many important environmental requirements for cleanrooms.
 Something as minor as dropping a tool on the floor and failing to decontaminate it before reusing or disposing of it properly can result in an entire batch of expensive product being discarded — or worse, allowed into the marketplace.